The Island

 Mud pie.
 Children made them, Raymond knew this, their fat little hands shaped pies of sand and dirt, wet enough to be goopy.
 So when Raymond saw mud pie on the menu, his reaction was first revulsion, and then bewilderment.
 How on earth could a cafe serve mud?

 The question made Tina laugh.
-“It’s not mud, silly,” she admonished.
-“It’s chocolate.”
-From the refrigerator, Tina produced a clear plastic cup full of brown goop.
-“Chocolate mousse,” she told Raymond.
-“Looks like mud, doesn’t it?
-Well, that’s only the beginning.”
-A mischievous expression crossed her face.
-“Now you add the worms.”
+It wasn’t mud, she explained, but chocolate.
+From the refrigerator, Tina produced a clear plastic cup full of brown goop—chocolate mousse.
+But that was only the beginning, Tina said, a mischievous expression on her face.
+Because now it was time to add the worms.

 Raymond didn’t hear much of the rest of the explanation.
 He remembered it all visually, though, viscerally.
 The gummy worms were red-and-white, blue-and-pink, yellow-and-green.
 They curled gently around Tina’s fingers as she pushed them into the mud, leaving their heads to stick out of the muck that rose higher all around them.
-Then she produced a container of dirt— chocolate crumbs, Raymond assumed— and poured them in until the dry choking bits concealed all but the tips of the worms.
+Then she produced a container of dirt—chocolate crumbs, Raymond realized—and poured them in until the dry choking bits concealed all but the tips of the worms.

 There was dirt all over Tina’s fingers when she was done, sticking to a trace of mud here, the sticky ooze of a worm there.
 In between, the long bones of her fingers moved gently.

 Raymond was horrified.
-He was captivated.
 He was ruined for anything else that day, that entire night.
 He sat in the silence of his basement and thought of blue-and-pink worms and pale white fingers.
-And then he thought again of the lake.
+And then he thought of the lake.

-Quail Lake had never really been a subject of interest to Raymond.
-The lake formed one border of the town; the rest was corn fields.
-The lake was deep enough to drown in, Raymond knew that, because every once in a while, he’d hear that someone had.
+Quail Lake formed one border of the town; the rest was corn fields.
+It was deep enough to drown in, Raymond knew, because every once in a while, he’d hear that someone had.

 But it was also said that on those particular nights when people would vanish, the water level in Quail Lake would drop.
 Raymond wasn’t sure if this part was true, but he didn’t think it really mattered.
-There were reasons that lake water would recede: the pull of the moon, the shifting of the earth, changes in underground streams.
-Perhaps such a thing had once coincided with someone going missing, and thus a legend had been born which connected the two unrelated occurrences.
+Surely there were reasons that lake water would recede: the pull of the moon, the shifting of the earth, changes in underground streams.
+Perhaps such a thing had once coincided with someone going missing, and thus a legend had been born.

-In any case, Raymond didn’t find any of that terribly intriguing.
-What interested him now was the fact that in the center of Quail Lake there was an island.
-It was isolated enough that no one lived there or moored a boat there or really spent any time there at all.
+In any case, what interested Raymond now was the fact that in the center of Quail Lake there was an island.
+No one lived there or moored a boat there or really spent any time there at all.
 What Raymond could see of the island from the shore was that it was rocky, with occasional trees whose roots were probably the only reason that the soil hadn’t crumbled into the lake years ago.
 It was the perfect place to bury a body.
 If Raymond was really going to bury one.

 And little by little, he realized that he was.